rockman007372/Obsidian-Vault/Spanish Week 7.md

 manana por la manana: tmr in the morning manana por la tarde/noche: tmr in the evening / tmr night

-por la tarde vs por las tardes? its the same
+por la tarde vs por las tardes? its the same - but I suppose por las tardes refer to a routing while por la tarde refers to a specific day in time.

 a las ocho de la manana: at 8 in the morning

 >[!note]
 > If it is **la** manana, it is in the morning

-te presento a David: I present you David te amo: I love you
+**te** presento a David: I present to you David
+**te** amo: I love you (you I love)

 ### Notebook - listening exercise 9 page 18